FaheemFHM/image-library-app/README.md

 ## Known Issues

-- UI still appears to freeze, despite moving database interactions to separate worker thread
+- UI still appears to freeze when loading large amounts of data
+- Adding a tag sometimes crashes the system

 ## License